Despite Drupal’s foothold as a top CMS, an enduring rumor remains: “Drupal is overly complex and not user-friendly.”

 Choosing what CMS you need comes down to the level of complexity for which you need to plan.
 Overall, Drupal is powerful and flexible.
 In the right hands, you can create unique and effective solutions to meet your needs.

 If you’re looking for a website to support a blog or a small business, WordPress’s simple and easy-to-use interface will serve you better.
-While WordPress does boast such enterprise level sites such as Techcrunch, Sony Music, and Vogue, larger organizations tend to need a level of customization that makes the template designs and out-of-the-box functionality offered by WordPress null.
+While WordPress does boast such enterprise-level sites such as Techcrunch, Sony Music, and Vogue, larger organizations tend to need a level of customization that makes the template designs and out-of-the-box functionality offered by WordPress null.
+(Here’s a deep dive into the market share of WordPress as well as usage statistics.)

 Drupal is ideal for complex, highly customized sites that require scalability and large amounts of content to be organized.
 If you fall on the enterprise end of the spectrum and have deeply refined technical requirements, Drupal is likely a great option for you.